Find Affordable College Courses

 Top Louisiana Schools in Drama & Theater Arts

-Read full report on Drama & Theater Arts at Tulane University of Louisiana
+Full Drama & Theater Arts at Tulane University of Louisiana Report

-The excellent programs at Louisiana State University and Agricultural & Mechanical College helped the school earn the #2 place on this year’s ranking of the best drama and theater arts schools in Louisiana.
-Located in the medium-sized city of Baton Rouge, Louisiana State University is a public college with a very large student population.
+You’ll be in good company if you decide to attend Louisiana State University and Agricultural & Mechanical College.
+It ranked #2 on our 2023 Best Drama & Theater Arts Schools in Louisiana list.
+Located in the city of Baton Rouge, Louisiana State University is a public college with a fairly large student population.

 On average, theater graduates from Louisiana State University take out $21,500 in student loans while working on their degree.